nylas-samples/nylas-hacktoberfest-2023/readme.md

 We will follow guidelines provided by hacktoberfest.
 Please review them [here](https://hacktoberfest.com/participation/#pr-mr-details).

 ## Working on an issue
 View open [issues](https://github.com/nylas-samples/nylas-hacktoberfest-2023/issues) with the `hacktoberfest` label.
+It's relatively quick to create a code sample, and we are here to support you!

 If you plan to work on an issue, start a quick dialogue with the maintainer and wait for the maintainer to assign the issue to you.
 We want everyone to get a chance to contribute, please do not take on multiple issues at once (chat with us before doing so).
 We will review assigned issues frequently to give everyone a chance to contribute.